Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Compromised controller design

-So far, a consensus-based distributed secondary control law has been broadly used for accurate current sharing \citep{nahata2020consensus,cucuzzella2018robust,Tucci2018,NasirianFL2015-TPE} with a generic form:
+A distributed secondary control law has been broadly used for accurate current sharing with a generic form:

-where $a_{ij}\ge 0$ are the elements of the adjacency matrix $\mathcal A$ of the communication graph $\mathcal G(\mathcal A)$, and $x_i, i\in\{1,\cdots,N\}$ are state variables denoting different notions in different works, such as voltage correction terms \citep{NasirianFL2015-TPE}, additional state variables \citep{cucuzzella2018robust,nahata2020consensus} and voltage deviations between voltage references and node voltages \citep{Tucci2018}.
-In steady state, accurate current sharing is achieved, i.e., $\frac{I_1}{I^*_1}=\frac{I_2}{I^*_2}=\cdots=\frac{I_N}{I^*_N}.$ However, the voltage deviation of each node from the rated value is not considered in the aforementioned works, which may lead to abnormal operation of the loads.
+where \hwzh{$x_i$} denotes different notions in different works, such as voltage correction term in \citet{NasirianFL2015-TPE}, additional state variable in \citet{nahata2020consensus} and voltage deviation between voltage reference and node voltage in \citet{Tucci2018}.
+In steady state, accurate current sharing is achieved.
+However, the distinct objectives for critical and ordinary nodes, as addressed in Problem \ref{plm_1}, \hdbai{have} not been simultaneously considered in all aforementioned works.
+Inspired by \eqref{e_accurateI_consensus}, we shall propose a general consensus-based control framework that can simultaneously address \hdbai{separate} objectives of Problem \ref{plm_1}.